pataprogramming/loom-jung/README.md

 facilities.

 Unfortunately, JUNG has not seen a release since 2010.
-The functionality in `loom-jung` is experimental, and is probably best considered as a useful adjunct for exploring Loom-based graphs.
+The functionality in `loom-jung` is experimental, and is probably best considered as a proof of concept.

+JUNG's API is extremely verbose, and `loom-jung` currently only covers a few functions.
+Doing anything significant with this library would require a fairly deep understanding JUNG.

 ## Usage